CalebBunch/DynamicArray/README.md

 This is a reusable dynamic array.

-To run the example file once in the DynamicArray directory:
+To run the example file you must be in the DynamicArray directory.
+Execute the following terminal commands:

 ```
 make